tipodice/telegram-llb/README.md

 ![License](https://img.shields.io/badge/License-MIT-green.svg)
 ![Python Version](https://img.shields.io/badge/Python-3.7%2B-blue.svg)

-Script track and manage location updates from users on Telegram.
+Script to track and manage location updates from users on Telegram.
 It processes these updates by capturing location data and storing it in a JSON database.
 Below, you'll find detailed instructions on how to set up and operate this bot.

 # Installation
 Before you can run the bot, you need to install the required dependencies.
 To do this, navigate to the project directory and run the following command: